-The core features of policies and processes for eligible collateral evaluation and management (Article 453 (b) CRR) SBAB grants loans provided that collateral can be obtained with first lien and that the customer has an internal PD rating grade of R1-R4 for retail customers and C1-C4 for corporate customers, for details on how the internal ratings compare for corporate customers against external ratings refer to the table The mapping between external and internal rating for corporates.
+The core features of policies and processes for eligible collateral evaluation and management (Article 453 (b) CRR) SBAB grants loans provided that collateral can be obtained with first lien and that the customer in general has an internal PD rating grade of P1-P8 for retail customers, F1-F7 for real estate companies and B1-B8 for tenant-owners' associations (defaulted rating grades are P11, F11 and B11).
+For details on how the internal ratings compare with external ratings for corporate customers, refer to the table "The mapping between external and internal rating for corporates".
 When lending to retail customers, the market value of the collateral is generally determined by credit specialists using approved automated valuation methods (AMV).
 If the market value cannot be computed, it is determined by an internal property appraiser or an external property appraiser.

 When lending to corporate customers such as tenant-owners' associations and real estate companies, the market value of the collateral is determined by internal property appraisers.
 External valuations can form the basis of valuations made by internal property appraisers.
 For houses, holiday homes and tenant-owners' rights, the market values are updated at least twice a year.
 Market values on multi-family dwellings, e.g. owned by real estate companies or tenant-owners' associations, are updated at least every third year but verified on an annual basis.
 For other properties, the market values are updated at least annually.
 If there are major changes in economic factors that affect the Swedish property market, the market value is verified more often.

-THE MAPPING BETWEEN INTERNAL AND EXTERNAL RAT-ING FOR CORPORATES
+THE MAPPING BETWEEN INTERNAL AND EXTERNAL RATING FOR CORPORATES

 Ratinggrade Standard & Poor's rating

-C1 AAA to AA-
+B1 AAA to A-

-C2 A+ to BBB+
+B2 BBB+

+B3 BBB

+B4 BBB

-C3 BBB to BBB-
+B5 BBB-

+B6 BB+

-C4 BB+ to BB
+B7 BB

-C5 BB- to B+
+B8 BB-

-C6 B to B-
+В9 B+ to B-

-C7 CCC to C
+B10 CCC to C